robstermarinho/meetapp-node/README.md

-# Events Aggregator App
+# Meetup - Events Scheduler App

-Events Aggregator App - REST Api using Node and Sequelize
+This is a solution to Events Scheduler.
+Built as a REST Api using Node.js and Sequelize

 ## Get started